Hotel Capri: History

 The hotel was known as the Hotel Horizontes Capri in the 1990s, before it closed in 2003.
-It reopened in January 2014, following major renovations managed by the Spanish NH Hotel Group as the Hotel NH Capri La Habana.
+The government ownership entity, Grupo Caribe, undertook major renovations, and the hotel reopened in January 2014, managed by the Spanish NH Hotel Group as the Hotel NH Capri La Habana.
+A grand opening celebration was held on May 9, 2014, with a ribbon cutting by NH Hotel Group CEO Federico Gonzalez Tejera and Cuban Vice Minister of Tourism D. Alexis Trujillo.

-In 2017 the hotel was one of several sites of a suspected acoustic attack against American diplomats, described as "Havana syndrome".
+In 2017, the hotel was one of several sites of a suspected acoustic attack against American diplomats, described as "Havana syndrome".
 Reports of piercing, high-pitched noises and inexplicable ailments were investigated, but a source of the phenomenon was never definitively determined.

+NH Hotels ceased managing the hotel in February 2026, due to the uncertain economic situation in Cuba amid the US blockade of the island.